Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Indiana has a 16-13-0 record against the spread so far this season compared to Miami, who is 15-11-0 ATS.
-The Hoosiers have a 17-12-0 record going over the point total, while games involving the Hurricanes have a record of 12-17-0 when it comes to hitting the over.
-The two teams combine to score 153.8 points per game, 6.3 more points than this matchup's total.
-Indiana is 4-6 against the spread and 6-4 overall over its past 10 contests, while Miami has gone 5-4 against the spread and 8-2 overall.
+Indiana's record against the spread so far this season is 16-13-0, and Miami's is 15-11-0.
+In terms of going over the point total, games involving the Hoosiers are 17-12-0 and the Hurricanes are 12-17-0.
+The two teams average 153.8 points per game, 7.3 more points than this matchup's total.
+Over the last 10 games, Indiana has a 4-6 record against the spread while going 6-4 overall.
+Miami has gone 5-4 against the spread and 8-2 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.